devehoper/feigniter/README.md

 # Mission
 **
-Keep it simple and clean
+Keep it simple, clean and easy to use
 **

 # Why use this lib?